rapidsai/cuspatial/README.md

 To install via conda:
 > **Note** cuSpatial is supported only on Linux or [through WSL](https://rapids.ai/wsl2.html), and with Python versions 3.10, 3.11, and 3.12.

-cuSpatial can be installed with conda (miniconda, or the full Anaconda distribution) from the rapidsai channel:
+cuSpatial can be installed with conda from the rapidsai channel:

 ```shell
 conda install -c rapidsai -c conda-forge -c nvidia \